jsayol/FireSQL/README.md

 ```
 The results are then merged and any possible duplicates are eliminated.

 The same principle applies to any other query.
-Some times your SQL will result in a single Firestore query and some other times it might result in several.
+Sometimes your SQL will result in a single Firestore query and some other times it might result in several.

 For example, take a seemingly simple SQL statement like the following:
 ```sql